 Open the training course with a short devotion and prayer

 Training courses are opened and closed with a prayer.
-The spiritual world and it is part of what PNG people believe and know.
+The spiritual world is important and it is part of what PNG people believe and know.

 Roll call

 Use the list from the first course and find out how many of them are attending your follow-up training course.